 All other losses caused by your TBI are sorted into the incredibly broad category of non-economic damages.
 Since these losses affect victims on a personal level rather than a financial one, attempting to assign a dollar figure can be challenging.
 Following a TBI, the damages you are most likely going to be able to recover include:

 - Loss of companionship

 - Loss of consortium

 Punitive damages are far different from the compensatory damages reviewed above.
 These damages are not used to help replace the losses suffered by the injury victim.
 Instead, punitive damages are meant to serve as a form of punishment for the negligent party.

 A judge will only award punitive damages in extreme cases.
 For your case to qualify for punitive damages, your injury must have resulted from criminal negligence or intentional harm.

 Get Help From an Experienced TBI Lawyer Serving Anderson Today

-Reach out to us today by completing our online contact form or giving us a call and schedule your free case review with a member of our legal team.
+Contact us today and schedule your free case review with a member of our legal team.